huring/TrombRaider/docs/index.md

 [”Land Of Oz” Is The Creepy Abandoned Theme Park That Opens Once A Year For Anyone Who Dares Visit](https://www.ranker.com/list/land-of-oz-theme-park-facts/mariel-loveland)

 #### Anteckningar
-* The term ”tornado alley” was first used in 1952 by U.S. Air Force meteorologists Major Ernest J. Fawbush (1915–1982) and Captain  [Robert C. Miller](https://en.wikipedia.org/wiki/Robert_C._Miller)  (1920–1998) as the title of a research project[15] to study severe weather in parts of Texas and Oklahoma.
+* The term ”Tornado alley” was first used in 1952 by U.S. Air Force meteorologists Major Ernest J. Fawbush (1915–1982) and Captain  [Robert C. Miller](https://en.wikipedia.org/wiki/Robert_C._Miller)  (1920–1998) as the title of a research project[15] to study severe weather in parts of Texas and Oklahoma.
 * The southeastern United States is particularly prone to violent, long track tornadoes.
 Much of the housing in this region is less robust compared to other areas in the United States, and many people live in mobile homes.
 As a result, tornado-related casualties in the  [southern United States](https://en.wikipedia.org/wiki/Southern_United_States)  are particularly higher.
 Significant tornadoes occur less frequently than in the traditionally recognized tornado alley, however, very severe and expansive  [outbreaks](https://en.wikipedia.org/wiki/Tornado_outbreak)  occur every few years.